British Hospitals Association

 The British Hospitals Association was established by Henry Burdett in 1884.
+Its journal was The Hospital, which later became The Hospital and Health Review.

-In 1887 it established a register of trained nurses for those who could show that they had worked for at least a year in a hospital or an infirmary and had been trained in the duties of a nurse.
+In 1887 the BHA established a register of trained nurses for those who could show that they had worked for at least a year in a hospital or an infirmary and had been trained in the duties of a nurse.
+It ran a Nurses Co-operative in the early years of the twentieth century, which employed 500 nurses and had a turnover of £50,000 a year.

-It ran a Nurses Co-operative in the early years of the twentieth century which employed 500 nurses and had a turnover of £50,000 a year.
+Sir Arthur Stanley became chairman in 1924.

-Sir Arthur Stanley was chairman in 1924.
+Bernard Docker was the chairman in 1941 and represented them on the Nurses Salaries Committee chaired by Lord Rushcliffe which published two reports in 1943.
+There were five other British Hospitals Association representatives on the Committee: Muriel M Edwards, S Clayton Fryers of Leeds General Infirmary, Gilbert G Panter, J P Wetenhall, and S P Richardson (who was replaced by L Farrer Brown).

-Bernard Docker was the chairman in 1941.
-It was involved in discussions about the organisation of the future National Health Service, particularly about the regional hospital boards.
+The Association was involved in discussions about the organisation of the future National Health Service, particularly about the regional hospital boards.
 It supported the objective of a free comprehensive health service, but warned that transfer of ownership of hospitals would lead to autocratic bodies taking the place of locally elected committees.